frostwire/frostwire-jbrowser/README.md

-frostwire-jbrowser
+frostwire-jwebbrowser
 ==================

 The ultimate Web browser component for Java.
-Light, Lean, Simple.
+Light, Simple.